Two people smiling in front of a canal.Two people smiling in front of a canal.

-Join us this October to Walk the World and fund vital blood cancer research!
+Walk the World and fund vital blood cancer research

-Because research saves lives.
+Because we know what it takes.
 Because together we can beat blood cancer.

 Icon of a burgundy circle with a red heart